The Meat Substitutes Major Leagues: Who’s on First?

 So what’s the connection?
 Well if you’re in the nosebleeds, you might not be seeing it just yet.
 The consumer is just getting used to the idea of plant-based burgers hitting their palates in a pleasing way.
 But the team owners in the executive boxes know exactly what the strategy is, and they’re all in co-hoots.

-If you were one of the many attendees at this year’s Foodscape 2019, the 3rd-consecutive successful food industry conference hosted by DataEssentials, these groundbreaking plans were beginning to be unearthed.
-Those in attendance got sweaty in the dugout with the likes of team Just Inc. and heard terms like “vertical agriculture” and were privy to lectures by psychology professors about “overcoming disgust”.
+If you attended this year’s Foodscape 2019, hosted by DataEssentials, these groundbreaking plans began to take form.
+Those in attendance heard terms like “vertical agriculture” and were privy to lectures by psychology professors about “overcoming disgust”.
 All of a sudden the bird’s-eye view began to come into focus and this question began to surface in the minds of all who were truly paying attention: Are we being slowly acclimated to cell-based agriculture by the food industry?

-No doubt cell-based agriculture will revolutionize the state of the environment by reducing the carbon footprint created by traditional meat-farming methods, but do we have a choice?
-While it stands true that 70% of the world’s fresh-water is used by farms, that the climate is changing and only getting hotter, these questions remain: Are we really in charge of what we eat?
+No doubt cell-based agriculture will revolutionize the state of the environment.
+By reducing the carbon footprint created by traditional meat-farming methods, do we have a choice but to use them?
+While it stands true that farms use 70% of the world’s fresh-water, some questions remain.
+Are we really in charge of what we eat?
 Moreover, are restaurants really in charge of what they serve?
 Or are we as consumers and even food-business owners just simply spectators in this game of industry?
 Perhaps it is us that have become the new flesh on the way to the slaughterhouse.

 With this Babe Ruth-like, potentially-bigger-than-the-meat-industry “monopolizer” overshadowing home plate, it certainly does stand to question, who’s (really) on first?
 And the answer has nothing to do with meat.